SimgeBozdogan/SimgeBozdogan/README.md

 ## About

-Simge Bozdogan is a Full-Stack Developer working with Node.js, Express, and modern JavaScript.
-She builds web applications that combine software development practices with quality assurance and requirement management.
+I'm a Full-Stack Developer working with Node.js, Express, and modern JavaScript.
+I build web applications that combine software development practices with quality assurance and requirement management.

-Currently exploring ways to integrate AI-powered testing, automated test generation, and risk assessment into development workflows.
+I'm currently exploring ways to integrate AI-powered testing, automated test generation, and risk assessment into development workflows.

 ## Expertise